Fishing industry in Israel: Fishing in Eilat

 A man named Rosengart bought a Dutch Fishing Boat.
 In 1928 the ship passed the Gulf of Aqaba because of the richness of fish in it.
 However, the smell of fish often wafted phosphorus problems in transporting the fish were created from Eilat to markets in Tel Aviv and Haifa.
-To overcome the problems brought Rosengart partner in the Frederick Kisch who bought a new ship but the plant failed and in 1934 the ship was sold in 1935 was transferred to Haifa [1].
+To overcome the problems brought Rosengart partner in the Frederick Kisch who bought a new ship but the plant failed and in 1934 the ship was sold.
+And in 1935 was transferred to Haifa [1].

 Fishing allowed statehood new area - the Gulf of Aqaba.
 Eilat fishermen began working groups have been since 1949.
 Gradually increased the number of groups tuna fishermen fished Plimda also increased gradually seized.
 The peak was in 1959 in which 540 tons of fish caught, but from 1960 began to decline in the amount of fish caught.
 In 1963, the fishing pier was built in Eilat by a Turkish fisherman named Mehmet Şevki Alev, but processes such as growth in tourism, shipping and trading bands have gone the fish from the shores of Eilat.
 Six Day War has expanded the area while fishing the Gulf of Eilat and the seats "Dee gold" and "hypocrisy" have achieved a variety of fine fish, but the agreement with Egypt in 1980 reduced the fishing area off again only to Eilat.
 Today the fishing industry is edging Eilat fish market in the country.

 Eilat has developed in recent years "aquaculture - growing fish in cages in the sea bream.
 This activity is controversial, dealing with environmental Achsagofim argue that this activity causes an ecological disaster area flora and fauna.
 The cages are expected to leave the final June 2008, following a government decision about it.